Four Types of Virtual Events for Any Occasion

 Virtual trade shows are a perfect opportunity to unveil new products, meet potential customers interested in your goods and services, or connect with similar companies in the same space.
 Perhaps best of all, holding your trade show virtually saves you the hassle and expense of trying to get space on a crowded convention floor, travel accommodations, and the like.

 Few industries were hit harder during the pandemic than the live event business.
-Concerts, plays, really any kind of performance art was shut down seemingly indefinitely, and even as things slowly begin to open back up as is deemed safe, many performers are still turning to livestreamed concerts and events to help get back out in front of their fans and generate a little extra income while the touring industry slowly returns.
+Concerts, plays, really any kind of performance art were shut down seemingly indefinitely, and even as things slowly begin to open back up as is deemed safe, many performers are still turning to live-streamed concerts and events to help get back out in front of their fans and generate a little extra income while the touring industry slowly returns.

 Livestreamed concerts and performances work similarly to a ‘normal’ concert, with one crucial difference – the audience is all online!
 By performing in a virtual event space, you can broadcast your performance on the platform of your choice to a potentially global audience, and potentially earn a little extra money by selling online ‘tickets’ to the event.